 - Pre-heat the oven to 325 degrees F.

 - In a large bowl, mix the 1.5 cups of flour, 1/2 teaspoon baking soda, and the 1/8 teaspoon of salt using a spoon or fork.

 - In a large glass mixing bowl, melt 1 stick of unsalted butter (you can use the microwave to melt the butter directly in the bowl using 30 second intervals to make sure the butter doesn’t boil or burn).

-- Mix in the 3/4 cup of brown sugar into the butter until thoroughly incorporated.
+- Mix in the 3/4 cup of dark brown sugar into the butter until thoroughly incorporated.

 - Next, add in the egg and the two teaspoons of vanilla extract.
 Mix everything very well until all of the ingredients are uniform.